-The state school system in Belgium can seem complex but there is a wide array of childcare and education facilities for expat families to consider.
+The Belgian school system can seem complex at first due to the variety of childcare and education options in Belgium that expat families need to consider.

 The ISB's Common Ground Curriculum uses visual media learning to help turn students from being media consumers to critical thinkers and creators.
 [Contributed by The International School of Brussels]

 Nine senior ISF Waterloo students joined the recent IMUN in Rome to practise their skills in a competitive environment and learn about the world — an opportunity that the school will continue to offer each year.
 [Contributed by ISF Waterloo]

 St. John's International School in Waterloo, Belgium celebrates diversity and provides a warm welcome and support for new students and families to make their transition to a new school and city easy.
 [Contributed by St. John's International School]